jvanbruegge/adcs_plot/README.md

     }));
 ```

-Every time we get new data (again three times a second) we are changing the `d` attribute of the path element.
+Every time we get new data (again, three times a second) we are changing the `d` attribute of the path element.
 This forces the browser to recalculate the layout of the element, it's positon, coloring and a bunch of other stuff.
 Take that times the number of lines we have (21 in our case) and the reason why our renderer - and finally the browser - falls to its knees is clear.

 But what can be do about it?
-I dont want less updates then the graph would be jerking too.
+I dont want less updates, because then the graph would be jerking too.
 Does that mean I have to live with that?
 But other people can make it work too!

 Let's make a [new version](https://github.com/jvanbruegge/adcs_plot/tree/e98723dbb4affc674d43fe7b3eed7a5cidfbf0b60c).